martco/SetDetective/README.md

-# SetDetector
+# SetDetective

-Based on the rules of the card game Set, this package identifies if sets of cards meet the qualifications of a Set.
+Based on the rules of the card game Set, this package discovers sets within a collection of cards.

 ### About